MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/set-up-external-access.md

 To test your setup, you need a contact on Teams who's not behind your company firewall.

-1. After you change your external communications settings, **WAIT UP TO 24 HOURS TO TEST**.
+1. After you change your External Access settings, **WAIT UP TO 24 HOURS TO TEST**.

 2. Search for your contact in Teams, and send a request to chat.